Effygal/Effygal.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello!
 I'm a fourth-year Computer Science PhD student specializing in analytical modeling of computer systems.
-My current research focuses on cache performance analysis, high-fidelity synthesis for storage benchmarking, and QoS modeling for distributed storage systems.
+My current research focuses on cache performance analysis, high-fidelity workload synthesis for storage benchmarking, and QoS modeling for distributed storage systems.

 Feel free to connect with me on [Twitter](https://twitter.com/YirongWn) and [Linkedin](https://www.linkedin.com/in/yirong-effy-w-1b2a12122/) for more updates and professional networking.